 Our patients will meet with their physician to discuss their diagnosis and develop a treatment plan.
-During this conversation, their doctor will also review the various tests and fertility medications that they will need prior to the IVF process.
-After this point, the patient will be assigned to one of our nurse coordinators, who will review their IVF plan, explain their medication schedule and answer any and all questions.
+During this conversation, their doctor will also review the various tests and fertility medications that they will need before the IVF process.
+After this point, the patient will be assigned to one of our nurse coordinators, who will review their IVF plan, explain their medication schedule, and answer any questions.

-Medications our patients are likely to receive may include birth control pills started in the month before the IVF treatment cycle, and the injectable medication leuprolide (Lupron), started just before finishing the oral contraceptives.
-Together, these medications prepare a woman for ovulation induction or the releasing of eggs from the ovaries.
-Alternatively, a physician my recommend a protocol that uses a medication called Cetrotide, taken 10 days after ovulation in the cycle preceding the IVF stimulation cycle or oral estrogen in the last 7 days prior to the IVF cycle.
-One of our most common protocols does not require any medications prior to the IVF cycle.
+IVF patients typically receive a variety of medications, including birth control pills started in the month before the IVF treatment cycle, and the injectable medication leuprolide (Lupron), started just before finishing the oral contraceptives.
+Together, these medications prepare the patient for ovulation induction (i.e., the release of eggs from the ovaries).
+Alternatively, a physician may recommend using a medication called Cetrotide, taken 10 days after ovulation in the cycle preceding the IVF stimulation cycle, or oral estrogen in the last 7 days before the IVF cycle.
+In some cases, medications before the IVF cycle may not be required.

 Leuprolide (Lupron)

-These are synthetic hormones that turn off a woman's normal menstrual cycle and prevent them from ovulating before the appointed time.
-Lupron is taken by injection starting about one week prior to the start of the stimulation medications and continuing for the 10-12 days of stimulation.
+These are synthetic hormones that disrupt the normal menstrual cycle to prevent ovulation before the appointed time.
+Lupron injections begin approximately one week before starting the stimulation medications and continue throughout the 10-12 days of stimulation.

 Cetrotide

-A medication that immediately lowers a woman's FSH and LH levels.
-This is useful in patients that may have a tendency to stimulate very quickly and/or make only one or a few follicles.
-It helps to keep one of two dominant follicles from developing too quickly when taking the IVF stimulation medications.
+A medication that immediately lowers FSH and LH levels.
+This is useful for patients who are likely to stimulate very quickly and/or produce one or few follicles.
+Cetrotide helps to keep one of two dominant follicles from developing too quickly when taking IVF stimulation medications.
 Oral estrogen works in the same way.

 Pre-IVF tests that patients may need:

-Taken on day three of the menstrual cycle, these tests assess the health of the pituitary gland and ovaries.
-We will also be testing thyroid and Prolactin hormones, genetic tests, a complete blood count, vitamin D levels, blood type and infectious disease status.
+Taken on day three of the menstrual cycle, these tests assess the hormonal health of the pituitary gland and ovaries.
+The blood tests also measure thyroid and Prolactin hormones, genetic tests, a complete blood count, vitamin D levels, blood type, and infectious disease status.

 Mid-Cycle Ultrasound